knative/community/STEERING-COMMITTEE.md

 (./elections/2021-SC/README.md).

 The End User seat is appointed by Steering Committee.
-The details for the 2021 end user appointment can be found [here](./elections/2021-SC-EU/README.md)
+The details for the 2021 end user candidacy can be found [here](./elections/2021-SC-EU/README.md)

 ### Limitations on Company Representation